TakeJoshyy/Murphmon/readme.md

 No Redos: You may not re-fight trainers at any point using the VS Seeker or other means.
 You may not abuse respawning items by picking them up more than once

 No HM Moves on your primary Pokemon.
-No may use HM moves during double battles with your second Pokemon.
+You may use HM moves during double battles with your second Pokemon (FRLG).

 You can only enter a dungeon once with your primary Pokemon unless the story requires a revisit.
 You may not use healing stations in Dungeons.